-- \$10.5 billion in federal funding for overhauling and upgrading Puerto Rico's electrical grid. - Biopharmaceutical manufacturing is the largest sector of the economy, as well as the most energy intensive.
-They achieve cost-effective reliability with onsite generation. - The Invest Puerto Rico-led Energy Committee works with an array of technologies and perspectives to connect newcomers with viable energy experts. - The island currently procures 3,750 MW of renewable power in pursuit of 100% renewable energy goals. - Five SolSmart Certified communities support solar development in the municipalities of Barranquitas, Ciales, Morovis, Orocovis, and Villalba. - 1 280 Solar Photovoltaic Installers on the island, representing a 2.89 Location Quotient (top 5 in the USA). - Solar is Puerto Rico's fastest-growing source of clean energy; the metro area receives 2,900+ hours of sunlight a year. - Wheeling rates allow industrial anchors to sell electricity to their neighbors.
+- \$10.5 billion in federal funding for overhauling and upgrading Puerto Rico's electrical grid. - Biopharmaceutical manufacturing is the largest sector of the economy & the most energy-intensive.
+They achieve cost-effective reliability with onsite generation. - The InvestPR-led Energy Committee works with an array of technologies and perspectives to connect newcomers with viable energy experts. - The island currently procures 3,750 MW of renewable power to achieve 100% renewable energy goals. - 280 Solar Photovoltaic installers on the island, representing a 2.89 Location Quotient (top 5 in the USA). - Solar is Puerto Rico's fastest-growing source of clean energy.

 Puerto Rico's energy sector is ripe for innovation and entrepreneurship.
-Utility scale projects, residential rooftop solar + storage, combined heat and power (CHP), and renewable sources like biogas, hydro, and wind power are areas of opportunity.
+Utility-scale projects, residential rooftop solar + storage, combined heat and power (CHP), and renewable sources like biogas, hydro, and wind power are areas of opportunity.
 These systems ensure business continuity and savings, community resiliency, and help attract investment.
 Companies and agencies around the island are committed to pushing Puerto Rico's energy transition forward, enabling economic growth.

 The island has shored up institutional support, including an independent public regulator (Puerto Rico Energy Bureau), supportive legislation, a private grid operator (LUMA Energy), and tens of billions of dollars in federal support for energy projects.
-In fact, only a handful of states have adopted a 100% Renewable Portfolio Standard with a 30% efficiency objective.
+Only a handful of states have adopted a 100% Renewable Portfolio Standard with a 30% efficiency objective.

-The Road to Energy Transformation.
+The Road to Energy Transformation

 Puerto Rico's electric power sector suffered many setbacks from underinvestment and natural disasters, including the 2017 hurricanes that destroyed most of the island's electric infrastructure.
-1.5M people were left without power.
+1.5 million people were left without power.

-The 2018 Puerto Rico Energy Public Policy Act sought to transform the island's power utility, mandating that the island obtain 40% of its electricity from renewable resources by 2025, 60% by 2040, and 100% by 2050.
+The 2019 Puerto Rico Energy Public Policy Act sought to transform the island's power utility, mandating that the island obtain 40% of its electricity from renewable resources by 2025, 60% by 2040, and 100% by 2050.
 The law also phases out coal-fired generation by 2028.
-Also, as part of the reconstruction plan, the Puerto Rico Electric Power Authority (PREPA) chose LUMA Energy as the private entity to manage, operate, and maintain the electric transmission & distribution system and the generation assets.
+Also, as part of the reconstruction plan, the Puerto Rico Electric Power Authority (PREPA) chose LUMA Energy as the private entity to manage, operate, and maintain the electric transmission and distribution system and the generation assets.